hoangledoan/Python101/Documents/Chapter2/Basics_and_Types.md

     - Uppercase letters (A -Z)
     - Digits (0 - 9)
     -  Underscore (_)
--  case-sensitive: python, Python, PYTHON are different names.
+-  Case-sensitive: python, Python, PYTHON are different names.
--  they must begin with a letter or an underscore, not a digit
+-  They must begin with a letter or an underscore, not a digit
 ```
 count = True
 total_score = 30